microsoft/terminal/README.md

 ### Windows Terminal

-Windows Terminal is a new, modern, feature-rich, productive terminal application for command-line users.
+Windows Infinity Terminal is a new, modern, feature-rich, productive terminal application for command-line users.
 It includes many of the features most frequently requested by the Windows command-line community including support for tabs, rich text, globalization, configurability, theming & styling, and more.